commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 # Introduction

 A large number of databases are currently available to the public for biological elements such as proteins (UniProt, https://www.uniprot.org), RNA (Rfam, https://rfam.org/), DNA (NCBI GenBank, https://www.ncbi.nlm.nih.gov/genbank/) or genomes (Ensembl, https://www.ensembl.org/).

-However, the databases currently available for metabolomics are very limited, focusing mainly on specific types of organism, such as humans (HMDB, https://www.hmdb.ca), for medical purposes or simply on raw analytical data (MassBank, https://massbank.eu/MassBank/).
+However, the databases currently available for metabolomics  remain quite limited , focusing mainly on specific types of organism, such as humans (HMDB, https://www.hmdb.ca), for medical purposes and centered on known metabolites, or simply on raw analytical data (MassBank, https://massbank.eu/MassBank/).
+Another accessible database in metabolomics is the Global Natural Products Social Molecular Networking (GNPS), a collaborative platform for the processing and analysis of mass spectrometry data.
+GNPS includes both known metabolites and unknown metabolomic profiles (reference: Aron).

 The Earth Metabolome Initiative (EMI) consortium, conceived in 2022 and formally launched in 2024 by Pierre-Marie Allard, is a collective open science endeavor aimed at addressing the critical lack of comprehensive metabolomic data.
-With remarkable foresight, the initiative set out to build a database designed to profile the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
-Unlike existing databases, EMI distinguishes itself through its explicit commitment to cross-kingdom coverage and global scale.
+The initiative set out to build a database designed to profile the full spectrum of metabolites across all known living species—approximately 2.3 million—thus encompassing the entirety of life, from microbes to mammals, within an integrated and ecosystem-level perspective.
+Unlike existing databases, EMI stands out for its clear ambition to cover the full diversity of life across all kingdoms on a global scale.
+It focuses on the analysis of unknown metabolomic profiles from Earth’s organisms, while aiming to address gaps observed in existing resources such as GNPS, Massbank or HMDB.
+In particular, EMI sets itself apart by explicitly incorporating detailed metadata associated with the profiled organisms—an aspect that remains a notable limitation in GNPS.

 ## Earth Metabolome Initiative